Optimal Partitioning of Non-Convex Environments for Minimum Turn Coverage Planning: Introduction

-Boustrophedon decomposition \cite{chosetCoveragePathPlanning1998} is a widely known approach in robotic coverage planning.
-In this approach, the environment is partitioned into \textit{cells} (usually convex).
-The cells are individually covered in a back-and-forth sweeping pattern along parallel straight-line paths.
-There are also turn-minimizing variations of this approach where each cell is covered along an optimal orientation that minimizes the number of angular transitions during coverage.
-The number of angular transitions in the coverage path approximates the number of turns.
-The cell's orientation is obtained using different criteria; by studying the geometry of each cell \cite{bochkarevMinimizingTurnsRobot2016} or its convex hull \cite{torresCoveragePathPlanning2016}, or minimizing a cost function that models the robot's turns \cite{j.jinOptimalCoveragePath2010}.
-These variations work well to incorporate multiple coverage directions for minimizing turns.
-However, the partitioning step can also be time-intensive for complex real-world environments.
-Additionally, while these approaches aim to minimize the number of angular transitions to cover each cell, they do not guarantee minimization of the total number of angular transitions.
-In this paper, we address these shortcomings by creating a partition of the environment that minimizes the total number of angular transitions without incorporating Boustrophedon decomposition.
-We also guarantee that our proposed method solves this partitioning problem optimally.
+\textbf{\emph{Related Work:}} Apart from \cite{vandermeulenTurnminimizingMultirobotCoverage2019}, there are coverage planning methods in the literature that follow the same framework.{\blue Detailed surveys of such coverage planning methods can be found in \cite{galceranSurveyCoveragePath2013} and \cite{bormannIndoorCoveragePath2018}.} One category of approaches is \emph{exact decomposition}, where the environment is directly decomposed into (usually convex) cells without any prior approximation.
+Boustrophedon \cite{chosetCoveragePathPlanning1998} is a widely used method of this category, where each cell is individually covered in a back-and-forth sweeping pattern along parallel coverage lines.
+There are also turn-minimizing variations of boustrophedon which aim to minimize the number of turns to cover each cell by determining a locally optimal coverage orientation for the cell.
+These methods use different criteria to determine a cell's orientation: by analysing the geometry of each cell \cite{bochkarevMinimizingTurnsRobot2016, bahnemannRevisitingBoustrophedonCoverage2021, dasMappingPlanningSample2014} or its convex hull \cite{torresCoveragePathPlanning2016}, or minimizing a cost function that models the robot's turns \cite{j.jinOptimalCoveragePath2010}.
+While these variations work well to incorporate multiple coverage directions to minimize turns, cell decomposition can be time-intensive for complex real-world environments.
+Also, these approaches do not guarantee that the total number of turns in the path is minimized.
+In this paper, we address these shortcomings by creating an optimal axis-parallel rank partition of the environment that implicitly minimizes the total number of turns without incorporating complex cell decomposition.